Home

 El Salvador:

-All of El Salvodor coffee is arabica.
+All of El Salvador coffee is arabica.
 In the past it was usually lesser grade coffees used mainly for blending.
 The coffee had a slight flavor and mild body.
 However, more recently they have improved the coffee and it now has some excellent qualities such as great acidity, refinement and depth.

-• Larry's Beans Fair Trade Organic Coffee, El Salvador Dali Blend, Whole Bean
+• Larry's Beans Fair Trade Organic Coffee,

-• Larry's Beans Fair Trade Organic El Salvador Dali Blend, Whole Bean
+El Salvador Dali Blend, Whole Bean

 Ethiopia: